nuprl/TypeWeaver/ECOOP_AE_Submission_Document.md

     - You can use the `reviewer1`, `reviewer2`, and `reviewer2` subdirectories
     - Nobody else will be using the VM
     - The VM has a 12-core Intel Xeon processor @ 2.9 GHz, 94 GB of RAM,
-      and an NVIDIA A100 with 40 GB of VRAM
+      and an NVIDIA A100 with 40 GB of VRAM; its disk performance is not great.

 - To run on your own machine, you will need:
     - Hardware: a GPU with at least 14 GB of VRAM